 It can get burny and itchy and downright awful to live with.
 You may also experience more frequent urinary tract infections and bladder control issues.
 This is because declining estrogen makes us drier all-over (dry skin anyone?) – vagina included.
 And with dryness comes irritation, which is one of the reasons why sex can become painful.

 Painful sex might be part of the reason we begin ‘having a headache’ when it comes to the bedroom.
 But it’s not the only reason.
 Our libido often sinks at this time.
 It’s all a byproduct of the decline of estrogen and testosterone.
 This can make us less sensitive ‘down there’ and the supply of blood to the vagina decreases affecting lubrication.
-Add in other symptoms of meno like insomnia, incontinence, depression and anxiety, and it’s quite understandable that we don’t feel too hot to trot.
+Add in other signs of meno like insomnia, incontinence, depression and anxiety, and it’s quite understandable that we don’t feel too hot to trot.